Menu:

 Teaching

-At the Vrije Universiteit in Amsterdam I hold a chair on the research topic: "Discrete Symmetries in Elementary Particle Physics"
+At Maastricht University I hold a chair in "Collider physics" and at the Vrije Universiteit in Amsterdam I hold an endowed chair on the research topic: "Discrete Symmetries in Elementary Particle Physics"

-I teach topical courses to graduate students (quark flavour physics) as well as a Particle Physics course to master students of Amsterdam and Utrecht universities.
+I teach topical courses to graduate students (quark flavour physics) as well as Particle Physics courses to bachelor and master students in Maastricht and Amsterdam.
+In addition, I enjoy teachning relativity and quantum mechanics at Studium Generale courses.

 Example image - aligned to the right